Digital Credentials

 explained

-In essence, they are digitally signed data files that can be automatically processed and verified.
+In essence, Digital Credentials are digitally signed data files that can be automatically processed and verified for provenance, integrity, and authorization.

 How do Verifiable Credentials work